31 Jul A Luxury Yacht Buyer’s Guide

 Step 3: Contract through to Delivery

-If you thought your broker was a useful sounding board and guide during the decision-making process, they really come into their own come contract time.
-If you’re purchasing a pre-owned yacht, your broker will be fighting in your corner as they drive negotiations, advising you of the correct market value of the yacht and providing counter-offers if the yacht’s pre-sale survey unearths any mechanical or aesthetic issues with the yacht.
+If you thought your yacht broker was a useful sounding board and guide during the decision-making process, they really come into their own contract time.
+If you’re purchasing a pre-owned yacht, your yacht broker will be fighting in your corner as they drive negotiations, advising you of the correct market value of the yacht and providing counter-offers if the yacht’s pre-sale survey unearths any mechanical or aesthetic issues with the yacht.
 They will draw up contracts, run surveys, and expertly advise you of any tax or regulatory compliance obligations.
 All of the paperwork and legal burden is lifted off your shoulders, and you can completely relax, knowing you’re in safe hands.

-If you’re in the market for a new-build, your broker will be by your side for the long-haul, from organizing shipyard insurance to helping you design your dream yacht in collaboration with the shipyard team and overseeing the build.
+If you’re in the market for a new-build, your yacht broker will be by your side for the long-haul, from organizing shipyard insurance to helping you design your dream yacht in collaboration with the shipyard team and overseeing the build.
 From the day you decide to buy a yacht to the day it is delivered to you, your broker is there at your beck and call.

 Step 4: A Lifetime of Service